 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

-1. The Senior Designated Officer (SDO) is the Head of School Mr. L. Owen.
+1. The Senior Designated Officer (SDO) is the Acting Head of School Mr. P. Beare.

-2. The Deputy Designated Safeguarding Officer (DSDO) is Mr. P. Beare.
+2. The Deputy Designated Safeguarding Officer (DSDO) is Miss B. Thompson.

-3. Our Safeguarding Governor is Mrs Cat Grinter.
+3. Our Safeguarding Governor is Mrs. C. Grinter.

 For a copy of the School’s Child Protection and Safeguarding Policy please click on the link below or on the policies link under the information tab above.The procedures contained in this policy apply to all staff and governors and are consistent with those of the Dorset Safeguarding Children Board (DSCB).